 - Crises don't test your intelligence, they test your structure

-Psychological leverage & manipulation
+Psychological leverage and manipulation

 Where influence becomes intimate.